VSZ2020/WeatherAggregator/README.md

 # Weather aggregator
-Python web-application which is use FastApi and Uvicorn web-server.
+Python web-application which uses FastApi and Uvicorn web-server.
 It provides collected weather data from the weather prividers:

 - AccuWeather
 - Yandex weather